ciselab/CPS_repo_mining/analysis/grbl.md

 about a 15x slow down compared to a simple if-then statement. - Clarified some variable names and types and comments.
 ### Antipattern Category
+X
 ### Keyword
 slow
 ### Note
+This commit does not change any performance-related features.
+Variables renamed and a % operation removed.

 ## Commit #15
 ### Hash